 Fats are essential in ketogenic diet.
 The fat intake should be at least 70%.
 So understand which fat is beneficial and which are not.

 Types of Fat: There are two types of fats, i.e. Saturated and Unsaturated Fats.
-Unsaturated fats are known as good fats.
+Unsaturated fats are good fats.
 It consists of polyunsaturated fatty acid & monounsaturated fats.
 The unsaturated fats are better than that of the saturated fats in normal diet.
 Polyunsaturated fats have omega 3 fatty acid which is helpful for human body and mind.
 The monounsaturated fats are typically liquid at room temperature.
-These are good fats which are source of antioxidant and vitamin E. Saturated fats are considered as bad fat in normal diet but are highly recommended in keto diet.
-Trans fatty acids are strictly to be avoided.
-Out of all these fat category, Saturated and monounsaturated fats are more stable and preferred in ketogenic diet.
+These are good fats which are source of antioxidant and vitamin E. Saturated fats are bad fat in normal diet but are highly recommended in keto diet.
+Strictly avoid trans fats.
+Out of all these fat category, Saturated and monounsaturated fats are more stable and best option in ketogenic diet.

 Saturated Fat – Butter, Lard, Meat, Poultry, Coconut products, Full fat dairy foods,